 - Vaginal dryness

 Women may misinterpret these signs as illness, or they may believe that their bodies are somehow defective.
-It’s easy to see how this might lead a woman into depression or fear.
+It’s easy to see how this might lead a woman to depression or fear.

 Menopause is defined as the singular moment in time in which the woman’s body is no longer considered fertile, and the monthly cycle has ended for good.
 This moment may be tremendous for a woman, on a psychological level, but it can pass by so quickly that many women simply don’t know that it has happened.